Transcript: Apples & Oranges: Dietary Diversity

 When it comes to fruits and vegetables, it’s not only quality, and quantity, but also variety.

-We know, for example, spinach is healthier than lettuce, and a big salad is better than small, but is it better to get the spring greens mesclun mix than even the straight spinach?
-Is it healthier to eat one apple and one orange than it is to eat 3 apples?
-Or 3 oranges?
+We know, for example, spinach is healthier than lettuce, and a big salad is better than small.
+But is it better to get the spring greens mesclun mix than even the straight spinach?
+Is it healthier to eat one apple, and one orange, than it is to eat three apples?
+Or three oranges?

-An interesting pair of studies were released recently that looked at disease risk and the variety of fruit and vegetable consumption.
+An interesting pair of studies was recently released that looked at disease risk and the variety of fruit and vegetable consumption.

 I think we’re used to some of the more generic plant compounds, like vitamin C, which is sprinkled throughout the plant kingdom, whereas there are specific phytonutrients, produced by specific plants to perform specific functions—both in their organs and ours—and we miss out on them if we’re stuck in a fruit and vegetable rut, even if every day we’re eating a lot.

 There are tens of thousands of phytonutrients, but they’re not evenly distributed throughout the plant kingdom.
 Those wonderful glucosinolates I’ve talked about are found almost exclusively in the cabbage family.
 You don’t get lemonoids like lemonin and limonol or tangeretin in apples, for example.
 Comparing apples and oranges is like, comparing apples and oranges.